turingschool/backend-curriculum-site/module1/projects/flashcards/iteration_1.md

 ### Cards

 A `Card` represents a single flashcard in our set.
-It stores a question and an answer.
+It stores a question, an answer, and a category.

 Use the tests provided to drive the development of your `Card` class.
 From the root directory of your project, run the test like this: